Preventive Mastectomy: Two Years Later

 The overwhelming theme of that first year was #strongenough

-I learned to embrace my new body, to not feel ashamed of how much I liked the way I looked, and to stop wearing baggy shirts and clothing.
+I learned to embrace my new body, not feel ashamed of how much I liked the way I looked, and stop wearing baggy shirts and clothing.

-The best way to describe this process is calling it a second puberty.
+The best way to describe this process is to call it a second puberty.

-The hormones, the confusion, hiding your body, seeking affirmation from your friends (thanks for putting up with my angst guys), the high highs and the lowest of the lows.
+The hormones, the confusion, hiding your body, seeking affirmation from your friends (thanks for putting up with my angst), the high highs, and the lowest of the lows.

 And then suddenly you realize…